 In addition to the affordability of solar, solar programs for public housing and low-income neighborhoods can also take off in Newark, setting a standard for clean energy production in government housing programs.

 When you couple extremely expensive electrical bills with a generous solar incentive, you have a hefty uptick in the demand for rooftop solar.

-Additionally, the state’s personal tax credit proffers 15%, and Boston homeowners can receive ample credit from their utility companies on a per megawatt hour basis.
+Additionally, the state’s personal tax credit proffers 15 percent, and Boston homeowners can receive ample credit from their utility companies on a per megawatt-hour basis.